Hudson Hornet

-The Hudson Hornet is a full-sized automobile that was manufactured by Hudson Motor Car Company of Detroit, Michigan from 1951 until 1954, when Nash-Kelvinator and Hudson merged to form American Motors Corporation (AMC).
+The Hudson Hornet is a full-size car manufactured by Hudson Motor Car Company of Detroit, Michigan from 1951 until 1954, when Nash-Kelvinator and Hudson merged to form American Motors Corporation (AMC).
 Hudson automobiles continued to be marketed under the Hudson brand name through the 1957 model year.

-The first-generation Hudson Hornets featured a functional "step-down" design with dropped floorpan and a chassis with a lower center of gravity than contemporary vehicles that helped the car handle well — an advantage for racing.
+The first-generation Hudson Hornets featured a functional "step-down" design with dropped floor pan and a chassis with a lower center of gravity than contemporary vehicles that helped the car handle well — an advantage for racing.
 The Hornet's lower and sleeker look was accentuated by streamlined styling, sometimes called "ponton" styling.

-Following the merger forming AMC in 1954, Hudson cars were built on the newer factory assembly line for Nash Statesman/Ambassador unibody chassis; therefore, all second-generation Hudson Hornets were restyled Nash automobiles that were badge engineered as a Hudson.
+Following the merger forming AMC in 1954, Hudson cars were built on the newer factory assembly line for Nash Statesman/Ambassador unibody chassis; therefore, all second-generation Hudson Hornets were restyled Nash automobiles that were badge engineered as Hudsons.

 First generation

 The Hornet, introduced for the 1951 model year, was based on Hudson's "step-down" design that was first seen in the 1948 model year on the Commodore.
-Unlike a unibody, the design did not fully merge the body and chassis frame into a single structure, but the floorpan footwells recessed down, in between the car's chassis rails, which were, in turn, routed around them – instead of a conventional floor, sitting on top of straight ladder frame rails – a body on frame design that later became more widely adopted, and known as a perimeter frame.
+Unlike a unibody, the design did not fully merge the body and chassis frame into a single structure, but the floor pan footwells recessed down, in between the car's chassis rails, which were, in turn, routed around them – instead of a conventional floor, sitting on top of straight ladder frame rails – a body on frame design that later became more widely adopted, and known as a perimeter frame.
 Thus one "stepped down" into a Hudson.
 The step-down chassis and body meant the car's "lower center of gravity...was both functional and stylish.
 The car not only handled well, but treated its six passengers to a sumptuous ride.
 The low-slung look also had a sleekness about it that was accentuated by the nearly enclosed rear wheels."

 1951

 Hudson Hornets were available as a two-door coupe, four-door sedan, a convertible, and a pillarless hardtop coupe.
 The models were priced the same as Commodore Eight, which was priced from US$2,543 to $3,099.

 All Hornets from 1951 through 1953 were powered by Hudson's high-compression straight-six "H-145" engine.
-It was based on Hudson's previous 262 CID "Super Six" that was not only bored and stroked to increase displacement, but "thoroughly over-engineered in the Hudson tradition ... a high-chromium-alloy block and other premium features."
+It was based on Hudson's previous 262 CID "Super Six" that was not only bored and stroked to increase displacement, but "thoroughly over-engineered in the Hudson tradition. a high-chromium-alloy block and other premium features."
 An electric clock was standard.